chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 - Displays recent files that can be actioned on exactly the same way as the search with `o`, i.e., all the modifiers (`⌘/⌃/⌥/fn/⇧ + ↵`) apply the same way.
 - Up to the 10 most recent files are displayed.

-## Supercharged Icon
+## Supercharged Icons
-You can prepend icons to the results of any search based on the notes' tags, similar to the [Supercharged Links Plugin](https://obsidian.md/plugins?id=supercharged-links-obsidian).
+You can prepend/append icons to the results of any search based on the notes' tags, similar to the [Supercharged Links Plugin](https://obsidian.md/plugins?id=supercharged-links-obsidian).
-- To do so, you have to add the *absolute* path of a file containing your emojis to the workflow configuration `supercharged_icon_file`.
+- To do so, you have to add a file containing your emojis to the workflow configuration `Supercharged Icons`.
 - Every line of the file should represent a pair of tag and emoji to be assigned, separated by `,`.
 Use `,,` so that the emoji gets appended instead of prepended.
 - Example: